ednajoyj/Face-recognition-using-SAMA5D27-WLSOM-EK1/README.md

 </ul>

 ## Booting
-The OS that we use is Yocto project or Buildroot.
+The OS that we used is Yocto project or Buildroot.
 The step-by-step guidance is as follows:
 <ul>
 <li>Install Balena Etcher software</li>
 <li>install Yocto Project OS manually</li>